Execution of Charles Rhines

-The execution of Charles Rhines occurred on November 4, 2019, at the South Dakota State Penitentiary in Sioux Falls, South Dakota.
-Rhines was executed for the 1992 murder of Donnivan Schaefer, whom he killed during a burglary at a doughnut shop in Rapid City.
-His execution generated attention due to claims that the jury had sentenced him to death because he was gay and that his death sentence was tainted by anti-gay bias.
+The execution of Charles Rhines took place on November 4, 2019, at the South Dakota State Penitentiary in Sioux Falls.
+Rhines was executed for the 1992 murder of Donnivan Schaeffer, whom he killed during a burglary at a doughnut shop in Rapid City.
+His execution drew attention due to claims that the jury sentenced him to death because he was gay and that anti-gay bias had tainted his sentence.
 Rhines remains the most recent person executed in South Dakota.
+He was also the first person to be executed against his will in South Dakota since George Sitts in 1947.

 Background

 Early life

 Charles Russell Rhines was born on July 11, 1956, in McLaughlin, South Dakota, the last of four children born to Richard and Ruth Rhines.
 Rhines attended McLaughlin Public School but dropped out in his sophomore year.
-He enlisted in the army and served three years as an infantryman, earning his high school General Equivalency Degree.
+He enlisted in the U.S. Army and served three years as an infantryman, earning his high school General Equivalency Degree.
 He went on to study at the University of South Dakota in Springfield for vocational training.
-However, he never completed the course as he was caught burglarizing another student's room.
+However, he never completed the course as he was caught stealing from another student's room.
 He was convicted of third-degree burglary and sentenced to three years in prison.
-After being paroled, he robbed a liquor store with a shotgun and was sentenced to ten years in prison.
+After being paroled, he robbed a liquor store with a shotgun and was sentenced to ten years in prison for armed robbery.
 He was released in 1987.

 Murder

 In June 1991, Rhines was hired by Dennis Digges to work as a night baker at Dig 'Em Donuts shop in Rapid City.
 According to the co-owner of the business, they did not know about Rhines's criminal record.
 Rhines was not liked while working at the shop and was eventually fired in February 1992 for failing to follow orders.
 After running out of money, Rhines decided to burglarize the shop a few weeks after his dismissal.

-On March 8, 1992, Rhines entered the shop with a copy of the back door key and began burglarizing the place, which was unoccupied.
-As Rhines robbed the shop, he was suddenly interrupted by 22-year-old Donnivan Schaeffer, an employee who worked there.
-Schaeffer was a courier who had come to the shop to pick up supplies.
+On March 8, 1992, Rhines entered the shop using a copy of the back door key and began burglarizing the unoccupied premises.
+While Rhines was robbing the shop, he was suddenly interrupted by 22-year-old Donnivan Schaeffer, an employee who worked there.
+Schaeffer, a courier, had come to the shop to pick up supplies.
 Rhines ambushed Schaeffer and stabbed him in the stomach.
-Schaeffer begged to be taken to the hospital and vowed to keep silent, however, Rhines instead forced him into a store room where he tied him up and stabbed him to death.
+Schaeffer begged to be taken to the hospital and promised to remain silent.
+However, Rhines instead forced him into a storeroom, where he tied him up and stabbed him to death.
 Rhines then stole over $3,000 from the shop and fled the area.

 Schaeffer's body was found and a funeral was held.
 Rhines attended the funeral with his roommate.
 He left South Dakota a few days later and headed to Washington.
 On June 19, he was arrested in Seattle but was not returned to South Dakota until August 13.
+Rhines revealed the details of the murder to his roommate's girlfriend, 16-year-old Heather Shepard, then threatened to kill her if she said anything.